-Tap On the lower right corner of the screen to enter the second channel selection area.
-Tap the soft key MATH to cycle through the math channel, open the math channel menu, and close the math channel.

-- 2) Tap FFT spectrum type "Line/Decibel" to open the FFT window (see Figure 9-3 FFT Window). - 3) Tap the Operation Source box to select the channel for which FFT transform is required. - 4) Tap the window box to select the window function applied to the FFT input signal.
+- 1) Swipe up or down at the channel selection area to enter the second channel selection area.
+Tap the soft key to open the math channel, left swipe to open math channel menu. - 2) Tap FFT spectrum type "Line/Decibel" to open the FFT window (see Figure 8-3 FFT Window). - 3) Tap the Operation Source box to select the channel for which FFT transform is required. - 4) Tap the window box to select the window function applied to the FFT input signal.